-For example, Oracle (NYSE: ORCL) has $66 billion in cash, with $54 billion held by foreign subsidiaries.
+For example, according to Bloomberg, Oracle (NYSE: ORCL) has $66 billion in cash, with $54 billion held by foreign subsidiaries.
 That’s $12 billion that’s already here in the U.S. If Oracle wanted to build a new domestic manufacturing facility, it would have no problem writing a check to cover all of the expenses.

 The repatriated money will be used to buy back shares and increase dividends (which I’m certainly a fan of).
 But it won’t lead to much of an increase in investment or new jobs.

 And Noam’s argument above about lowering the debt doesn’t hold water.

 Even if all of the $2.6 trillion was brought back and taxed at 12%, it would raise $312 billion in tax revenue, barely putting a dent in the additional $1.5 trillion debt caused by the tax plan – even if you included taxes on dividends that were generated as a result of the repatriation.

 Again, I believe the money held in other countries should be repatriated.
 But trying to disguise it as economic stimulus is misguided.
 It will be a big bonus to investors, as it was in 2005 and 2006.

 The new tax plan makes pass-through income more attractive by lowering the tax rate to 25%.

 Pass-through income is income that “passes through” a company directly to the owner of the business.
 For example, a company owned by a sole proprietor makes a profit of $500,000.
 The $500,000 would pass through to the owner.
 The taxpayer would not pay a corporate income tax but would now pay tax on pass-through income at a maximum of 25% rather than the top tax rate of 39.6%.